Fabulani/tasks-for-splats/README.md

 ## Setup

-Create a `.env` file in the project root and add the path to your datasets folder, e.g.:
+Duplicate/rename `.env.example` to `.env`, and add the path to your datasets folder, e.g.:

 ```txt
 DATA_PATH="//c/path/to/datasets"